dburian/transformer_document_embedding/log/windowed_vs_normal_metrics.md

 means that windowed metrics shouldn't reset as they govern the resetting themselves.
 The important exception is between validation runs where we want to make sure, we start with an empty buffer.

+I chose to use sliding window instead of using larger window (perhaps as big as validation split) because CCA can sometimes be NaN.
+In such cases we wouldn't have any feedback even though we did an intensive calculation.